 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Do not place the tablets in other containers, such as daily or weekly pill boxes, and do not remove the desiccant (drying agent) from the container.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any unused tablets 28 days after the bottle is first opened.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused tablets 28 days after the bottle is first opened.

 In case of emergency/overdose